Thinking about booking an American Airlines Basic Economy flight?

 When you search in the Ultimate Rewards portal, you can book basic economy tickets and Chase does a great job explaining what’s included in your fare.

 In this example, flying nonstop between New York to Los Angeles (JFK to LAX), a basic economy fare on American Airlines would be $306.60.
-If you hold the Chase Sapphire Reserve, you’d redeem your Ultimate Rewards points at 1.5 cents per point and pay only 20,440 Ultimate Reward points.

 Unlike the United restrictions, there’s no requirement to pay any portion of the fare with your American Airlines credit card to receive your cardholder benefits.